 An Unwavering Mission: Excellence and Equity in the Classroom

-At CEL, we believe that equity in the classroom is the social justice issue of our time.
-We believe that goal cannot be achieved until every student in every classroom experiences rigorous instruction every day.
-And we believe that will not happen without strong, skillful leadership.
+At CEL, we believe that equity cannot be achieved until every student in every classroom experiences rigorous and meaningful learning every day.
+And we believe that will not happen without strong, skillful leadership that supports great teaching.
 These beliefs have driven our work since CEL’s inception in 2001 as an integral service arm of the UW’s College of Education.

-Our institute began with a clear mission: To create research-based programs focused on improving the quality of learning and leadership in our nation’s schools.
+Our center began with a clear mission: To create research-based programs focused on improving the quality of teaching, learning and leadership in our nation’s schools.
 In the early years, the work was mostly program-based and centered almost exclusively in the Pacific Northwest.
-Over time, CEL began to develop comprehensive, long-term partnerships with school districts across the country designed to improve the quality of instruction and narrow the achievement gap.
+Over time, CEL began to develop comprehensive, long-term partnerships with school districts across the country designed to improve the quality of instruction and the outcomes for students.

 Researchers from the UW Center for the Study of Teaching and Policy conducted an extensive, multi-year study of three of CEL’s early partnerships.
 They documented positive changes in leadership and teaching practices designed to improve student learning.